JSC-TBC-Bank/swift-style-guide/README.md

 }
 ```

 Alternatively, consider directly capturing the variables that are used in the closure.
-This lets you avoid having to handle the case where self is nil, since you don't even need to reference self:
+This lets you avoid having to handle the case where self is nil, since you don't even need to reference self: But bare in mind that using this approach might cause memory leaks in some cases so use it wisely.

-**Recommended ✅**
+**MIGHT BE USEFUL IN SOME CASES**

 ```swift
 final class SpaceshipNavigationService {